C2DH/ranketwo-submissions/lessons/drafts/code-as-heritage_v2.md

 <details>
 <summary><strong>Understanding the Header Layers (click to expand)</strong></summary>

-The header is a palimpsest, i.e. a document where different historical moments coexist, each requiring distinct analytical attention:
+The header is a palimpsest, i.e. a document element where different historical moments coexist, each requiring distinct analytical attention:

 **Original historical content (1969):**
 - The routine name: `BURN, BABY, BURN -- MASTER IGNITION ROUTINE`